radenmuaz/slope-ad/README.md

  slope
 ```

-Slope is a small automatic differentation (AD) engine, focused on machine learning (ML).
+Slope is a small automatic differentation (AD) engine, focused on machine learning (ML), supports forward-mode, reverse-mode, and higher-order AD.
+Syntax is similar to Pytorch, functional API is similar to (JAX)[https://github.com/google/jax], tensor operators code is heavily derived from [tinygrad](https://tinygrad.org/).

+The backend is interchangeable, currently supports compiling to:
-Currently it uses IREE and StableHLO MLIR as backend.
+1. StableHLO MLIR IREE

-This project is in very early stage.

-It is written to be educational and hackable, yet does things end-to-end, from training to deployment.
-- Tensor API like Pytorch,
-- Higher-order derivatives, stateless functional API and pytrees like JAX
-- Operator decompositions and easily add new backend like tinygrad.
+2. ONNX Runtime
+3. NumPy

 Slope aims to be a hackable thin ML middleware -- you can go up and use Slope as building blocks to write NN modules, classes, trainer, self-attention, etc. yet you can go down to define new operators, backends and extend the core in `src/slope/{core.py, operators.py, procedures.py, nn.py, backends}`

 ### What works
-- cuda and metal backend (onnxruntime)
+- cuda and metal on iree and onnxruntime backend
 - MNIST training on MLP [code](examples/nn/mnist_mlp.py)
 - CIFAR-10 training on ResNet [code](examples/nn/mnist_mlp.py)